aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

    **Warning**: Prior to continuing you should remove all resources used for this lab.
 To do this On the Azure portal select Resource groups.
 Select any resources groups you have created.
 On the resource group blade select Delete Resource group, enter the Resource Group Name and select Delete.
 Repeat the process for any additional Resource Groups you may have created.
 Failure to do this may cause issues with other labs.

+## Review

+In this Lab you performed:
++ Create a virtual network
++ Enable a service endpoint
++ Restrict network access for a subnet
++ Add additional outbound rules
++ Allow access for RDP connections
++ Restrict network access to a resource
++ Create a file share in the storage account
++ Restrict network access to a subnet
++ Create virtual machines
++ Confirm access to storage account
 ## You have successfully completed the lab.